 An MR analysis that tries to differentiate whether factor A is a cause or a consequence of factor B or whether there is a true bidirectional causal effect between A and B.

-Genetic variants for ‘risk factor’ A and ‘outcome’ B need to fulfil the same assumptions as IVs.
-This requires genetic variants for both variables (A and B) to test each of the three possibilities: A causes B; B causes A; or there is a true bidirectional causal relationship between A and B. In comparing results in both directions, caution is required to take account of differences in statistical power related to the IV-risk factor association.
+Genetic variants for factor A (e.g., what is assumed to be the exposure) and factor B (e.g., what is assumed to be the outcome, influenced by the exposure) need to fulfil the MR assumptions.
+This requires genetic variants for both variables (A and B) to be used to test each of the three possibilities: A causes B; B causes A; or there is a true bidirectional causal relationship between A and B. In comparing results in both directions, caution is required to take account of differences in statistical power related to the instrumental variable (IV)-exposure association and any violations of MR assumptions.

 References